Induction and Analogy in a Problem of Finite Sums: Final Remarks

 where $a_{i}$ and $b_{j}$ are rational numbers.'' \end{quotation} Whether or not we were aware of it previously, what our work has produced is an algorithm for finding expressions for $\sum k^{m}$.
 Even though it still is a conjecture, it is far preferable to the established result of Section \ref{sub:3 The First Catch},

-which involves wading through lengthy calculations.\footnote{For a discussion of a proof, see Section \ref{sub:Shaping-the-Conjectures} of the Appendix.} With the old result we gave up on calculations after $\sum k^{9}$.
+which involves wading through lengthy calculations.
+With the old result we gave up on calculations after $\sum k^{9}$.
 A case as far out as $\sum k^{16}$ almost would be unthinkable.
 It would require taming an expression like

 which might contain as many as nine terms.
 For comparison, with the new algorithm we can do the following.